ai-devnet/Postman-for-Cisco-SD-WAN/README.md

-# Postman-for-Cisco-SD-WAN
+# Postman for Cisco SD-WAN

 This public repo contains a [POSTMAN](https://getpostman.com) environment and collection that can be used to interact with the `Cisco SD-WAN powered by Viptela vManage REST API`.
 The environment is pre-configured to access the [Cisco DevNet Always On Sandbox for SD-WAN](https://sandboxsdwan.cisco.com:8443) fabric.
 You can edit the variables in the environment to point to your own vManage instance.
-The collection contains REST API calls to authenticate, get a list of devices that are part of the SD-WAN fabric, device status and counters and interface statistics for all the interfaces in the fabric.
-Feel free to modify them as you see fit and add more calls to the collection.
+The collection contains REST API calls to authenticate, get a list of devices that are part of the SD-WAN fabric, and get device status, counters, and interface statistics for all the interfaces in the fabric.
+Feel free to modify them as you see fit and to add more calls to the collection.

 # Requirements